 Sabi Sand is home to the Big Five in over 66 000 hectares wild African bush.
 This paradise on earth as there are large amounts of plains game such as Impala and with coming large number of predators making for the biggest concentration of big cats in the world.
 Not only does the park have large number predators but some very rare ones to like King Cheetahs and White Lions.

-The Bush is so rich and diverse that this is probably you place in the world to spot in the to view free-roaming lion, leopard, rhino, buffalo and elephant.
+The Sabi Sands Bush is so rich and diverse that this is probably your place in the world to spot in the to view free-roaming lion, leopard, rhino, buffalo and elephant.
 You may also get an opportunity to spot cheetah, wild dog and more than 200 other animal species which are indigenous to this area.

 Items to take on Safari